Natalie Frank (Taye Carrol) has a Ph.D. in clinical psychology, publishes on topics in health, behavioral science, writing and other fields.

 The Action or Inaction of Bystanders

-Some bystanders may provoke the bully into acting out against another child by prodding them and getting them riled up so they begin.
-Others may reinforce the aggressor by laughing, cheering them on or making comments that increase the bully’s onslaught.
+Some bystanders may provoke the bully into acting out against another child by prodding them and getting them riled up.
+Others may reinforce the aggressor by laughing, cheering them on, or making comments that increase the bully’s onslaught.
 Some will join in the bullying after it has begun and it can be seen that the victim is not fighting back.
-Most however, stand by passively, watch the event unfold and do nothing.
+Most, however, stand by passively, watch the event unfold, and do nothing.

-This was not the case however, when a high school senior noticed a younger classmen being bullied about his worn out shoes.
-Jared Newby, a sophomore, had gotten used to the remarks which usually began with his old worn out shoes then progressed to more brutal remarks.
+This was not the case, however, when a high school senior noticed a younger classmen being bullied about his worn-out shoes.
+Jared Newby, a sophomore, had gotten used to the remarks, which usually began with his old worn-out shoes then progressed to more brutal remarks.
 It wasn’t as if Jared didn’t realize how worn his shoes were.
-To the contrary, he was already aware every minute he wore them since the hurt due to the grit and pebbles he was forced to stand on as the soles on the inside had completely come out.
-Yet there was no money to replace the shoes which was a common occurrence in his household and he didn’t think much about what he didn’t have, being thankful for what he did.
-He was thankful however for the bullies but had no reply he could use as well as felt it was better to remain quiet and try to ignore him.
-Despite trying not to let his distress show on the outside, inside their comments hurt, made him feel like he didn’t belong, like he wasn’t as good as the rest of the student.
+To the contrary, he was already aware every minute he wore them since they hurt due to the grit and pebbles he was forced to stand on as the soles on the inside had completely come out.

-However, that day things would be different when a senior in his French class decided to do something about the bullying.
+However, things would be different when a senior in his French class decided to do something about the bullying.
 Luckily, Yaovi Mawuli loved shoes and often traded them or purchased pairs just because they were unusual.
-Upon seeing Jared bullied Yaovi felt he had to do something to help and immediately decided to give Jared a pair of brand new shoes.
-The bullying incident hit home with Mawuli, who himself, couldn’t afford sneakers when he first immigrated to America from Togo, a French-speaking country in Africa.
+Upon seeing Jared bullied, Yaovi felt he had to do something to help and immediately decided to give Jared a pair of brand-new shoes.
+The bullying incident hit home with Mawuli, who himself couldn’t afford sneakers when he first immigrated to America from Togo, a French-speaking country in Africa.
 He remembered being made fun of for wearing shoes that were two years old and had the date printed on them.

-The next day Jared was called to the school counselor’s office where he was handed a brand new pair of Air Jordens.
-Yaovi and Jared took a picture together which quickly went viral, another positive outcome and one which led to Jared no longer being bullied.
+The next day Jared was called to the school counselor’s office where he was handed a brand new pair of Air Jordans.
+The staff let Jared know who had provided the gift and Jared made sure to let Yaovi know just how much the shoes meant to him.
+They talked for a while and for the first time, Jared felt like he had a place at the school.
+Yaovi and Jared took a picture together which quickly went viral.
+The publicity involving Jared being associated with a popular senior contributed to Jared no longer being bullied.
 When asked about how he felt regarding helping another child, Yaovi said that it wasn’t a big deal.
-In fact he said it was something extremely small, so small that anyone could and should be something like it every day.
+In fact, he said it was something extremely small, so small that anyone could and should be able to do something like it every day.

 “We can make the world a better place just by doing the small stuff,” Yaovi said.